-The Bank operates under License #43 issued by the NBU on 11 October 2011 that provide the Bank with the right to conduct banking operations, including currency operations.
-The Bank also possesses licenses for custodial services issued on 10 October 2013 and licenses for securities operations issued on 7 November 2012.
-The Bank participates in the State deposit insurance scheme (registration #051 dated 19 October 2012), which operates according to the Law of Ukraine "On Deposit Guarantee Fund" dated 23 February 2012 (as amended).
-During the period of martial law in Ukraine and three months from the date of its termination or cancellation, the fund reimburses each depositor of the bank for the full amount of the deposit, including interest accrued as of the end of the day preceding the day of the bank's withdrawal from the market.
-After the end of the three-month period from the date of termination or lifting of martial law in Ukraine, the fund guarantees reimbursement of deposits of up to UAH 600 thousand per person in the event of liquidation of the bank.
+The Bank operates in accordance with Banking License No. 43 issued by the National Bank of Ukraine (NBU) on 11 October 2011.
+This license authorises the Bank to conduct banking operations, including foreign exchange transactions.
+The Bank also holds a license for depository activities dated 10 October 2013, and a license for securities trading activities dated 7 November 2012.
+The Bank is a member of the Deposit Guarantee Fund (registration certificate No. 051 dated 19 October 2012), which operates under the Law of Ukraine "On the Deposit Guarantee System" dated 23 February 2012 (as amended).
+During the period of martial law in Ukraine and for three months following its termination or cancellation, the Fund reimburses each depositor of the bank in full, including accrued interest as of the end of the day preceding the start of the bank's market withdrawal process.
+After the expiration of the three-month period following the termination or cancellation of martial law in Ukraine, the Fund will guarantee reimbursement of deposits up to UAH 600 000 per individual in the event of the bank's liquidation.